 Slip and Fall

 Slip and fall accidents occur every day and can often result in very serious injuries such as head injuries, fractures, and even wrongful death.
-It is important to contact the an experienced Rhode Island slip and fall lawyer who understands the laws surrounding slip and fall accidents.
+It is important to contact an experienced Cranston slip and fall lawyer who understands the laws surrounding these type of accidents.
 A landowner is not always liable for falls that occur on their property.
 If the landowner was unaware of the flaw because it recently occurred through another's fault, or resulted from sudden changes in the weather, the landowner may not be liable.